 Our Books Plus scheme helps many students from the UK or EU with study-related costs such as textbooks and equipment including stationery, art supplies and digital equipment.

 Some undergraduate students are eligible for £400 Books Plus credit per year (pro-rata for part time students) from Anglia Ruskin.
-From September 2017, the scheme will also be available to new postgraduate taught students from the UK and EU.
+It's also available to new postgraduate taught students from the UK and EU

 Take a look at our eligibility section to see if you qualify.